Augmented Images in ARCore lets you build AR apps that can respond to 2D images in the user's environment, such as posters or product packaging.

 - The database stores a compressed representation of the reference images.
 Each image occupies ~6KB.

-- If possible, specify the expected physical size of the image.
+- If you know the expected physical size of an image, specify it.
 This metadata improves tracking performance, especially for large physical images (over 75cm).

-- Don't keep unused images in the database as there's a slight impact on system performance.
+- Avoid keeping unused images in the database as there's a slight impact on system performance.

 Tips for optimizing tracking